How Do Muslims Fast for Ramadan if There's No Sunset?

 The Islamic Center of Northern Norway, for example, issued a fatwa—a decision given by a scholar of Islamic law or other Muslim judicial authority—that gives local Muslims the option of following the fasting hours of the holy city of Mecca when the local fasting day exceeds 20 hours.
 The Assembly of Muslim Jurists of America made a similar ruling that said that Muslims living at extreme northern points of Alaska use the sunrise and sunset times of another part of the country where "day is distinguishable from night."
 The Council of Senior Scholars in Saudi Arabia likewise decided that Muslims "in a land in which the sun does not set during the summer and does not rise during the winter" should set their fasting times based on "the dawn and sunset each day in the closest country in which night can be distinguished from day."

-One Muslim has gone even further afield from the religion’s Arabian homeland than some snowy arctic village.
-In 2007, Malaysian astronaut Sheikh Muszaphar had to figure out how to fast for Ramadan while orbiting the Earth every 90 minutes and going through 16 day/night cycles every 24 hours.
-To advise Muszaphar in his fasting and daily prayers, Malaysia’s Department of Islamic Development and its National Fatwa Council put their best minds together and came out with a booklet called “Guidelines for Performing Islamic Rites at the International Space Station.”
-Muszaphar was given the option to defer his fasting until his return to Earth or follow the sunrise and sunset times of Baikonur, Kazakhstan, where Muszaphar was launched into space.
+One Muslim has gone even further afield from the religion's Arabian homeland than some snowy arctic village.
+In 2007, Malaysian astronaut Sheikh Muszaphar Shukor had to figure out how to fast for Ramadan while orbiting the Earth every 90 minutes and going through 16 day/night cycles every 24 hours.
+To advise in his fasting and daily prayers, Malaysia's Department of Islamic Development and its National Fatwa Council put their best minds together and came out with a booklet called "Guidelines for Performing Islamic Rites at the International Space Station."
+Shukor was given the option to defer his fasting until his return to Earth or follow the sunrise and sunset times of Baikonur, Kazakhstan, where Shukor was launched into space.